marek-sterzik/spsostrov-libsso-symfony/README.md

 `decideRoles()`, which takes one argument the user being decided and is responsible for returning an array of all roles assigned to the given user.
 If no role decider is set up, a default role decider is used.
 It will decide the roles `ROLE_USER` (any user will have this role), `ROLE_TEACHER` (teachers) and `ROLE_STUDENT` (students).

+## User data providers

+An user data provider is an service allowing to attach custom data (refreshed at each request) to the user.
+You need toimplement the `SPSOstrov\SSOBundle\SSOUserDataProviderInterface` with its method `getUserData()` taking the instance of the `SSOUser` class as an argument and should return the data.

+The data are available then by calling the method `$user->getUserData()`.